Storage:

 Slice it in half and then scoop out the slightly firm flesh with a spoon and eat it right out of the shell, or carefully use a sharp spoon to cut and remove the flesh from the skin.
 Then slice or cut it any way you like.

-Yellow Pitaya
+Yellow Pithaya

 Ripeness: